Crime Writing

 So, will any of these pay dividends?

 The answer to that question is highly unlikely.
-Like most writers I live in hope rather than expectation.
+Like most writers I lived in hope rather than expectation.
+I use the past tense because I put writing novels on hold and returned to painting on a full-time basis.